google/autocxx/README.md

 * `engine` - all the core code.
 Currently a Rust library, but we wouldn't want to support these APIs for external users, so maybe it needs to be a directory of code symlinked into all the other sub-crates.
 All the following three sub-crates are thin wrappers for part of this engine.
+This also contains the test code.
 * `macro` - the procedural macro `include_cxx` as described above.
 * `gen/build` - a library to be used from `build.rs` scripts to generate .cc and .h files from an `include_cxx` section.
 * `gen/cmd` - a command-line tool which does the same.
 Except this isn't written yet.
-* `src` - currently, test code.
+* `src` - currently, nothing.

 # Next steps